Lawrencium256/NODE_Hessian/calculating_hessians/mofd_hessian/float_64_approach/README.md

 ```

 These are evaluated for several network architectures, all of which are based on the architecture used to train a NODE to fit an exponential curve.
-The architecture is varied according to activation function, dimensionality of the latent space, and prior functionality of the input state (i.e. the network f acts as f(y) or f(y^3)).
+The architecture is varied according to activation function, dimensionality of the latent space, and prior functionality of the input state (i.e. the network $f$ acts as $f(y)$ or $f(y^3))$.
 The full details are as follows: